lttng/lttng-ust-java-tests/README.md

 Please make sure you have no `lttng` session active prior to or during the tests, or it might interfere with the test runs!

-Detailed JUnit test reports will be available as usual under `target/surefire-reports/`
+Detailed JUnit test reports will be available under `lttng-ust-java-tests/target/failsafe-reports/`

 Running the benchmarks